 About The Spanish Steps

-They were called the Spanish Steps after the Spanish Embassy to the Holy See, then located nearby.
-A popular spot since the eighteenth and nineteenth centuries, today this beautiful staircase is always buzzing with tourists and leads to Rome’s most upmarket shopping area.
+A popular spot since the 18th and 19th centuries, today this beautiful staircase continually buzzes with tourists and leads to Rome’s most upmarket shopping area.

 Discover the best places to visit in Rome with an expert guide to Rome’s top tourist attractions.
 Includes the top ten places to visit with an interactive map and guide.